Course Duration: Students have up to 18 months to complete the course (Self-Paced)

 - Trainer and assessor support by phone and email

 - Up to 18 months’ access to complete the course

 - Certificate and a record of results upon successful completion of the course (does not include replacement certificate)

-Payment for the course can be made by:
+Payment for the administration fee and course fee can be made by:

 - MasterCard and Visa Card